 Like Amazon Prime, if you’ve signed up for an annual membership, you won’t be able to cancel immediately as you’ve already pre-paid for the year.
 The other complication will be if you subscribed to Disney Plus via Sky.

 Sky TV customers are able to add Disney Plus to their Sky subscription fairly easily via the MySky app.
-Just as you would add on BT Sport or other additional TV services, you can add Disney Plus to your monthly Sky TV package by simply toggling on the Disney Plus option.
+Just as you would add on TNT Sports or other additional TV services, you can add Disney Plus to your monthly Sky TV package by simply toggling on the Disney Plus option.

 Sky downgrade phone number: 0333 759 3772